RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 ## 6. What is Kubernetes Production System?
 A Kubernetes Production System means a fully set up and managed Kubernetes environment that’s ready to run real business applications — not just for testing or learning.
 It’s a complete system designed for scalability, reliability, security, and automation.

 In production, Kubernetes is usually deployed on cloud platforms like AWS, GCP, or Azure using managed services such as EKS, GKE, or AKS.
 These setups include multiple nodes, monitoring tools, auto-scaling policies, CI/CD pipelines, and proper networking and storage configurations.
-In short, a production system ensures your applications run smoothly, recover automatically if something fails, and scale up or down based on demand — all while staying secure and easy to manage.

 ## 7. What are Pods?
-A Pod is the smallest and simplest unit in Kubernetes that runs and manages one or more containers together as a single application environment.
+A Pod is the smallest deployable unit in Kubernetes.
 It acts as a wrapper around one or more containers that share the same resources like storage, network, and configuration.
 Kubernetes creates, schedules, and monitors these Pods, and if one fails, it can automatically replace it to keep your app running smoothly.

 ## 8. What is the difference between a container, pod and a deployment?
 A **container** is the smallest piece that actually runs your application code — it includes everything your app needs like libraries and dependencies.
 But Kubernetes doesn’t manage containers.
 Instead, Kubernetes groups one or more containers inside a **Pod**.
 A Pod act as a wrapper around one or more containers that share the same resources like storage, network, and configuration making easier for Kubernetes to control them as one unit.